 How to avoid: Stick to what you want.
-If you did your research and know what you’re looking for, then there’s no need to second-guess yourself.
+If you did your research and know what you are looking for, then there’s no need to second-guess yourself.
 Wait it out or try another dealer that does have the car you want.

 13. Contract cons

-Contract cons are clauses tucked into the fine print that you might miss and likely wouldn’t even be looking for.
+Keep an eye out for clauses tucked into the fine print that you might otherwise miss.
 They might come in the form of changes to the loan term, add-ons that you never agreed to or other services that can lead to significant costs.

 How to avoid: Read over the contract carefully.
 Ask about all charges and make sure the terms are clear to both you and the dealer.
 Make sure you keep a copy of the contract in case anything comes up later down the line.